General | Profiles | Outputs | Projects | Ethics

 Q. I am new to the University, I have all my outputs, project s and qualifications with me, do I have to update all my profile manually?

 A. You have to update all of the data manually but Worktribe can assist you with this.
-If you have an ORCID, then you can enter your ORCID and Worktribe will find all related content and load it into the system for you.
-If you have a list of outputs you can either load these automatically into Worktribe from a Bibtex file or you can enter them individually based on the DOIs.
+If you have a list of outputs these can be loaded these automatically into Worktribe from a Bibtex file (eg from ORCID) or you can enter them individually based on the DOIs.
 You can also enter them manually or based on the publication full text.
 If you want to use a Bibtex file please contact firstname.lastname@example.org for guidance before uploading.
-Details such as qualifications, recognition (including projects and PhD completions obtained at another institution) must be entered manually, however this is very straightforward in Worktribe.
-Individual school administrators may or may not be able to help you with this.
+Details such as qualifications, recognition (including projects and PhD completions obtained at another institution) must be entered manually, however this is very straightforward in Worktribe

 Q. Some of my qualifications are missing/have wrong information, what should I do?